"Getting all shook up"

 Probing viscoelastic properties and molecular interactions

-Frequency sweep generates a rheological "fingerprint”.
+Frequency sweep generates a rheological "fingerprint” or spectrum.
 It is used to probe viscoelastic properties such as stiffness (complex modulus, G*), solid nature (elastic or storage modulus (G')), liquid nature (viscous or loss modulus (G")), solid or liquid tendency (phase angle), complex viscosity, and tan delta (G"/G') across a frequency range.
 This assay is useful to probe polymer and biomolecule viscoelastic behavior and arrangement in various matrices.

 Figure 3 illustrates the concept of complex modulus (G*) that quantifies the stiffness of a sample across a range of frequencies.